fachrioktavian/CManager/DOCUMENTATION.md

 - dhclient
 - pkill

+Create directory `/usr/share/dcm` then clone/copy all dcm files on it.

 To make you easier in installing DCM, just use install.sh script.
 You just need to supply the active id that will use DCM as the parameter, ex: johndoe.
 So installation will be `sudo ./install.sh johndoe`

 ##DracOS Connection Manager v1.0